Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

 The season is known for its warm days and comfortably cool nights (as low as 16 degrees Celcius sometimes!)
-The overall temperature break down of the dry season is somewhere between 20 degrees Celcius to 33 degrees Celcius.
+The overall temperature breakdown of the dry season is somewhere between 20 degrees Celcius to 33 degrees Celcius.

 While the temperatures between the dry and wet seasons do not vary that much, the stark difference is the humidity level.
-The dry season in this region has around a 20% drop of what is typical of the wet season.
+The dry season in this region has around a 20% drop from what is typical of the wet season.

 A 20% drop may not seem like much but it really is a more comfortable way to enjoy the warmer temperatures.
 The rain in the wet season is what contributes to the higher humidity.

 The dry season in this region brings forth many festivals for guests to enjoy.
 One of the most exciting festivals in the dry season is the Darwin Festival.
 This favourable festival is the most beloved one and celebrates multicultural aspects of the region.